 Join several charging networks

-Looking at chargers around Hillsboro, Oregon, I’ve joined Blink (lots of older chargers) and ChargePoint (newer chargers) networks.
-I expect to join, GreenLots (DC Fast Chargers) once I have my car.
+Looking at chargers around Hillsboro, Oregon, I’ve joined Blink (lots of older chargers), ChargePoint (newer chargers), GreenLots (DC Fast Chargers), SemaConnect (some West Coast Electric Highway), and EvGo (DC Fast chargers) networks.
 I’ll probably join more networks when I plan specific road trips.
-See my post Charging a 2020 Chevy Bolt Near Hillsboro, Oregon for details.
+See my post on Charging a 2020 Chevy Bolt Near Hillsboro, Oregon for details.

 Don’t stress over road trip charging costs